Guide to the Max Belcher photographs, 1969-1998

-The David M. Rubenstein Rare Book & Manuscript Library received the Max Belcher Photography Collection as a purchase in 1995, 1997, and 2008.
+The David M. Rubenstein Rare Book & Manuscript Library received the Max Belcher Photographs as a purchase in 1995, 1997, and 2008.
 While the collection is owned by the Library, Max Belcher retains the copyright to his work.

 Processed by Lisa Gayle Hazirjian with Alexander X. Byrd, Karen Jefferson, and Diane Sutton